This past Friday I did something that I haven’t done in far too long: I saw a movie in the theater on opening day. The movie: “It: Chapter One.”

 The boy’s gruesome death, seen from afar from an uncarrying Derry resident, is the first in a series of child murders and disappearances that plague the cursed Maine town for almost a full year, from Fall, 1988 to Summer, 1989.
 Bill is convinced that Georgie, alive or dead, must be somewhere in Derry’s maze of sewers that connect seemingly every inch of town.
 Bill’s three best friends, bespectacled joker Richie Tozier, asthmatic Eddie Kaspbrak, and Bar Mitzvah candidate Stan Uris, sympathize with Bill but know that he needs to move on and try to enjoy the summer as best they can.

-Little time passes before two more outcast pre-teens, overweight Ben Hanscom and pretty Bev Marsh (with whom all five boys are smitten) enter their group, and (almost as an afterthought) home-schooled farm kid Mike Hanlon.
+Little time passes before two more outcast pre-teens, overweight Ben Hanscom and pretty Bev Marsh (with whom all five boys are smitten) enter their group, along with (almost as an afterthought) home-schooled farm kid Mike Hanlon.
 This defacto “Losers Club” is united by two things: the target signs on their heads as drawn by bully Henry Bowers, and the fact that they have each seen things they can’t explain, usually involving a shape-shifting clown, the same one we met in that aforementioned opening sequence.

 So a very “Stand by Me”-ish coming of age dramedy turns into “Super 8”-esque horror adventure as they team up and venture into the sewers (via a supremely creepy haunted house) to take It down, the catalyst – and a departure from both the book and the miniseries – being the kidnapping of one of their own by the centuries-old monster, maintaining It’s strength by feeding on their fear.